Hell of the Living Dead: Production

 Hell of the Living Dead was shot in 5 weeks.
 The film includes stock footage to suggest that the film was set in New Guinea.
 Fragasso stated that when the crew arrived in Barcelona to shoot the film they found they had no money and had to improvise and rewrite the previous script.
 The production had this footage from the beginning of shooting the film and had rebuilt some of the locations from the stock footage in Spain, where the film was shot.
 Fragasso commented on the use of stock footage in the film as producers wanted to reuse footage they had, which led to Mattei adding footage of a documentary New Guinea, Island of Cannibals into the film.

 Among the cast was Margit Evelyn Newton as Lia.
 Newton recalled that she felt a great sense of responsibility at the time, playing the film's protagonist and felt nervous in a scene involving nudity in front of the indigenous people.
 She asked that everyone be removed from the set, with only indispensable cast and crew remaining.
 The scene was shot in one day.
 Parts of the film were improvised on set, such as when a character enters a room imitating Gene Kelly in his film Singin' in the Rain (1952).
 The score is credited to the band Goblin.
 Most of the score is taken from other film scores Goblin performed, such as Dawn of the Dead and Contamination (1980).
 Mattei was a fan of their music and secured rights to it for the film through Carlo Bizio.
 Fragasso stated that the music was from other films and from their album Roller (1976) as asking Goblin to develop a new score for the film would have been too expensive.

 Release

-Hell of the Living Dead was released in Spain in November 1980 and in Italy in August 1981 and released in the United States in 1983.
+Hell of the Living Dead was released in Spain on November 17, 1980, and in Italy in August 1981 and released in the United States in 1983.
 It was described as "moderately profitable" in Glenn Kay's book Zombie Movies: The Ultimate Guide.
 It has been released under several titles, including Virus, Night of the Zombies and Zombie Creeping Flesh.